cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/dask-gateway.md

 print(client.dashboard_link)
 ```

-Currently the Dask dashboard is not accessible from a browser outside the JASMIN firewall.
-If your browser fails to load the dashboard link returned,
+When using the JASMIN Notebooks service, this link will work directly in your browser — the dashboard is proxied through the notebook service and protected by your JASMIN login.

-please use our [graphical desktop service]({{% ref "graphical-linux-desktop-access-using-nx" %}}) to run a Firefox browser inside the firewall to view your dashboard.
+If you are using Dask Gateway from outside the notebook service (e.g. on a sci machine), the dashboard link will not be accessible from outside the JASMIN firewall.
+In that case, use our [graphical desktop service]({{% ref "graphical-linux-desktop-access-using-nx" %}}) to run a browser inside the firewall.

 ## Use a custom Python environment

-By default the JASMIN Notebooks service and Dask Gateway use the latest version of the `jaspy` software environment.
+By default the JASMIN Notebook Service and Dask Gateway use the latest version of the `jaspy` software environment.
 However, users often need custom software environments for specific packages or versions.

 ### Creating a cross-compatible virtual environment